Nicba1010/Scraping-Scripts/README.md

 The script downloads JSON-ized data, the thumbnail and videos in all qualities.
 If you have any suggestions submit a pull request!

+**IF ANY ERRORS POPUP RERUN THE SCRIPT, IF THEY KEEP OCURRING SUBMIT AN ISSUE** Thx :)

 ## Donate
 If you like my work and want to donate here's the button! :)
 Actually there is no button.
 I have a personal PayPal account and can't set it up.